Ownership Flashcards

 A

-A joint tenancy happens when two or more persons own the property with ROS, and they need to meet the following four unities (PITT)
+A joint tenancy happens when two or more persons own the property WITH ROS, and they need to meet the following four unities (PITT)

-- equal rights to possess the whole
+- equal rights to POSSESS the whole (same as tenancy in common)

-- created at the same time
+- created at the same TIME (not the same as tenancy in common)

-- by the same title
+- by the same TITLE

 Q